 To read why we love Trello for executing an already planned strategy and Feature Upvote for consolidating and prioritising feedback read our blog article.

-UserVoice is the Goliath to our David; the elephant to our antelope; the supersized coffee cup to our regular.
-In short, it is large, has been around for ages (est. 2006) and is crammed full of functionality.
+UserVoice is the Goliath to our David.
+It is large, has been around for ages (est. 2006) and is crammed full of functionality.
 It also has two distinct offerings: a help desk and a customer feedback product.

 So, if you want to use UserVoice to track and prioritise customer feedback then you most certainly can.
 Many people do.
-To hear direct from the elephant’s mouth you can always visit their website.
-Or try them for free, although you’ll need to sit through a sales call first.
+To hear direct from UserVoice you can visit their website.
+Or try the product for free, although you’ll need to sit through a sales call first.

 Advantages of UserVoice: